Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,452.01823333333334,493.9935.md

-> cohesive look to them So a lot of people also asked &quot;Why was there no 'before' shot of that cave?&quot; it is a cave that already exists that cave has changed too much for there to have been a before and after shot i'll do a before and after kind of fly through right now for you so you can see what's happened So the the insides of that cave has changed a little bit and actually its location within the world has moved a little bit the entrance to that cave- the entrance has stayed the same but the inner workings of that cave has moved around quite a bit so i couldn't actually get a camera to do a before and after and i guess- i guess if there's anyone out there who builds factories in that cave get your factory out of that cave because if you're going to be in trouble in Update 5 don't- why are you building factory in a cave anyway? that's- that's fine play the game
+> cohesive look to them So a lot of people also asked &quot;Why was there no 'before' shot of that cave?&quot; it is a cave that already exists that cave has changed too much for there to have been a before and after shot I'll do a before and after kind of fly through right now for you so you can see what's happened So the the insides of that cave has changed a little bit and actually its location within the world has moved a little bit the entrance to that cave- the entrance has stayed the same but the inner workings of that cave has moved around quite a bit so I couldn't actually get a camera to do a before and after and I guess- I guess if there's anyone out there who builds factories in that cave get your factory out of that cave because if you're going to be in trouble in Update 5 don't- why are you building factory in a cave anyway? that's- that's fine play the game